lebailly/lebailly.github.io/index.md

 My name is Chris LeBailly.
 I am a life long learner and problem solver.

 I began this journey as a student.
-At [Grinnell College][18] I double majored in mathematics and music, and was close to a third major in physics.
-After graduation I worked for two years in the Math Study Center at [Evanston Township High School][4].
+At Grinnell College I double majored in mathematics and music, and was close to a third major in physics.
+After graduation I worked for two years in the Math Study Center at Evanston Township High School.
 I worked with students of varying abilities in mathematics, where I was able to explain the simple ideas of basic algebra to the more advanced underpinnings of Calculus to the more accelerated students.
-I left this job to pursue graduate studies at the [University of California, Santa Cruz][6] where I earned my masters (and wrote a [masters thesis][3]).
+I left this job to pursue graduate studies at the University of California, Santa Cruz where I earned my masters (and wrote a [masters thesis][3]).

 Since finishing my masters I have taken [this][2] graduate level course in bioinformatics (through the UCSC Extension Program) to learn about the field and sharpen my programing skills, taken several [Massively Open On-line Courses][5], as well as worked on several independent data projects.
 I want to make a positive difference in the world, and I am hoping to find a career path where I can use my analytic and programing skills to do this.